exalearn/colmena/docs/quickstart.rst

 These applications run multiple operations (called agents) that send tasks and receive results from the task server.

-Our thinker has two agents that each are class methods marked with the ``@agent`` decorator:
+Our example thinker has two agents that each are class methods marked with the ``@agent`` decorator:

 .. code-block:: python